NecipAkgz/fhevm-example-factory/docs/fhe-counter.md

     // 🔐 The count is always encrypted - no one can see the actual value euint32 private _count;

-    /// Returns the encrypted count handle (not the actual value!) function getCount() external view returns (euint32) {
+    /// @notice Returns the encrypted count handle (not the actual value!) function getCount() external view returns (euint32) {
         return _count;
     }

-    /// Increments the counter by an encrypted value
+    /// @notice Increments the counter by an encrypted value
     /// inputEuint32: The encrypted increment value (created client-side)
     /// inputProof: Proof that the encryption is valid for this contract+user function increment(